-PMWL 2020 West: Opening weekend Day 1 schedule announced
+PMWL 2020 West: Opening Weekend Day 1 schedule announced

-PUBG Mobile World League 2020 is going to start from 10th July 2020 and the first stage of the tournament is the Opening Weekend.
+The Opening Weekend of PUBG Mobile World League 2020 is just around the corner.
+The tournament will commence on 10th July 2020 and the first stage of the tournament will go on for the next three days.
 The results of the Opening Weekend will be used to determine the five groups for the League Stage.

 PMWL 2020 is divided into two divisions (East and West) and each division will feature a total of 20 teams fighting for a massive prize pool of $425,000.
 The schedule for PMWL West 2020 Opening Weekend Day 1 is announced and here are the complete details regarding the same.